From Roosevelt to Obama: famous Americans who won the Nobel Peace Prize

 Henry Kissinger, 1973

 The works and activities of this person are studied by everyone who would like to get closer to the world of professional diplomacy.
-US Secretary of State Henry Kissinger is responsible for many works that have become classics of the theory of international politics, and among his career achievements are the beginning of the policy of detente between the US and the USSR and the warming of US-China relations in the 1970s.
+US Secretary of State Henry Kissinger has written many works that have become classics of the theory of international politics, and his career achievements include the beginning of the policy of détente between the US and the USSR and the warming of US-Chinese relations in the 1970s.

 However, he gained recognition among the members of the Nobel Committee for his role in ending the Vietnam War.
 The Paris Peace Agreement, which ended the conflict in Southeast Asia, became possible, among other things, thanks to the efforts of Kissinger, as well as the North Vietnamese diplomat Le Duc Tho, who shared the peace prize with his American counterpart.